 Include healthy fats in each of your meals to avoid feeling hungry after a couple of hours.
 For example, add nuts or nut butter at breakfast, avocado slices and a vinaigrette made with olive oil and balsamic vinegar on your salad at lunch, and 1 ounce of your favorite full-fat cheese at dinner.

 Not Enough Fiber

-Fiber is mostly found in plant-based foods, such as vegetables, fruits, nuts, seeds and whole grains.
-Make sure your healthy diet contains plenty of fiber to help you feeling full longer between your meals.
-Soluble fiber is especially helpful because it forms a gel that delays the digestion process, providing you with a constant source of energy for many hours.
-For example, have grilled eggplant in your scrambled eggs or a bowl of old-fashioned oatmeal for breakfast, have an orange or apple for dessert, add ground flaxseeds or oat bran to your yogurt, add nuts to your salad, add barley or legumes to your soup, or experiment with okra to serve as a vegetable with your dinner.
+Fiber is mostly found in plant-based foods such as vegetables, fruits, nuts, seeds and whole grains.
+Make sure your healthy diet contains plenty of fiber to help keep you feeling full longer between meals.
+Soluble fiber is especially helpful because it forms a gel that slows the digestion process, providing you with a constant source of energy for hours.